arnevoelker/transit/README.md

-# Transit – Transcription and Speaker Labeling
+# /transit – Transcription and Speaker Labeling

 Automated transcription and processing pipeline for audio and video files using AssemblyAI.